-The importance of advertising is not that it invariably succeeds in its immediate purpose, . . . but simply that it surrounds people with images of the good life in which happiness depends on consumption.
-The ubiquity of such images leaves little space for competing conceptions of the good life.20
+The importance of advertising is not that it invariably succeeds in its immediate purpose, ... but simply that it surrounds people with images of the good life in which happiness depends on consumption.
+The ubiquity of such images leaves little space for competing conceptions of the good life.29

-Though advertising is often justified by economists as a source of information about the goods and services available in the market, a vast amount of advertising sells consumer culture and influences consumers' values and their spending behavior.
+Though advertising is often justified as a source of information about the goods and services available in the market, a vast amount of advertising is designed to sell consumer culture and to influence consumers' values and their spending behavior.
 Recent research shows that advertising is associated with problems such as obesity, attention deficit disorder, heart disease, and other negative consequences.
 Furthermore, advertising commonly portrays unrealistic body images, traditionally for women but more recently for men as well.
 (See Box 4.2.)